Lynchpin707/End_to_end_MLOps_pipeline_for_hotel_reservation_cancellation_prediction/README.md

 ## Tech stack
 - **Python** for core development and in association with :
     - **ZenML** as the orchestration backbone of the project.
+    - **MLflow** to insure the traceability of the model's evolution, it's our experiment tracker.
     - **Pandas** and **NumPy** for data manipulation and numerical processing.
     - **Scikit-learn** for model development and evaluation.
     - **Streamlit** to build the interactive web app.